kubesphere/website/content/en/docs/toolbox/auditing-operating.md

 ```

 #### Alias

-`Alias` is a short name of a filter field, it can be included in rules, macros, lists, and output string.
-Here¡¯s an example of an alias.
+A `alias` is a short name of a filter field.
+It can be included in rules, macros, lists, and output strings.
+Here is an example of an alias.

 ```
 apiVersion: auditing.kubesphere.io/v1alpha1
 kind: Rule